 Principal Investigator.
 "Policy Options for Increasing Mobility in Developing Country Cities: Evidence from Jakarta,"

 Co-Principal Investigator.
-"The Effects of Transport Infrastructure Improvements on Poverty, Regional Growth, and Welfare: Evidence from Indonesia," funded by USAID Economic Research Partnership Grant, 2013-2014, with Paul J. Gertler.
+"The Effects of Transport Infrastructure Improvements on Poverty, Regional Growth, and Welfare: Evidence from Indonesia," with Paul J. Gertler.
+Funded by USAID Economic Research Partnership Grant.
+2013-2014.